nextgenthemes/advanced-responsive-video-embedder/README.txt

 <p>Simple &bull; Lightweight &bull; Responsive &bull; Customizable</p>

 Make sure to check out the [plugins page](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/) for more details on the plugin.

 <h3>Features</h3>
 <ul class="list-checked">
 	<li>ARVE is now SEO friendly.
-Letting you specify title, description, upload date to provide search engines with the schema.org data they like to have for better indexing.(in beta)</li>
+Letting you specify title, description, upload date to provide search engines with the schema.org data they like to have for better indexing.</li>
 	<li><abbr title="What You See Is What You Get">WYSIWYG</abbr> Editor.
-No more messing arround with shortcodes and previewing.(in beta)</li>
+No more messing arround with shortcodes and previewing.</li>
-	<li>New improved dialog for embedding videos.(in beta)</li>
+	<li>New improved dialog for embedding videos.</li>
 	<li>Embeds via pasting the URL in its own line just like WordPress!</li>
 	<li>Magigally makes those url embedded videos responsive</li>
 	<li>No 'lock in' for the above' if you use providers WordPress already supports</li>